koriaf/parks-bce-integration-bookable-things/api.rst

    like `YYYY-MM-DD`.
    Actually the hyphens are optional too,
    `YYYYMMDD` will also work.

-   If you actually to filter by a time of day, you have to do it on the client side.
+   If you actually want to filter by a time of day, you have to do it on the client side.
+   This shouldn't be too bad because the list of available time slots for the given thing on a given day should be reasonably small.

    You can the fact we ignore the time of day to bust our cache (CDN).